19hours/sg-statutes/Acts/National Library Board Act.md

 “publicly-funded libraries” means all libraries owned by the Government or any statutory body and such other libraries which are, directly or indirectly, funded by the Government (whether fully or partially) as the Board may determine;

-“published in Singapore” means produced and released in Singapore for sale or public distribution;
+“published in Singapore”, in relation to library materials other than online material, means produced and released in Singapore for sale or public distribution;

+[Act 30 of 2018 wef 31/01/2019]

-“publisher” means any person who arranges for any library material to be published in Singapore.
+“publisher” means any person who arranges for any library material to be published in Singapore;

 [25/2012]

+[Act 30 of 2018 wef 31/01/2019]

+“Singapore website” means —

+(a) any website, the country code top level domain of which is associated with Singapore; or

+(b) any prescribed website or electronic service associated with Singapore.

+[Act 30 of 2018 wef 31/01/2019]

 ## PART 2